HDFGroup/hdf5/doc/file-locking.md

 This API call can be used to override the configure defaults.
 It takes `hbool_t` parameters for both the file locking and "ignore file locks when disabled on the file system" parameters.
-The values set here can be overridden by the file locking environment variables.
+The values set here can be overridden by the file locking environment variable.

 There is a corresponding `H5Pget_file_locking()` call that can be used to check the currently set values of both properties in the fapl. **NOTE** that this